Whimsy Stick

 Drive resolution + rest transition

-Three Commands to Practice Every Flirt Pole Session
+Three Commands to Practice Every Session

-These aren’t separate from play — they’re built into the session structure above.
+These aren’t separate from play.
+They’re built into the session structure above.
 The reason to practice them during flirt pole sessions specifically is that this is the highest-drive context your dog will experience outside of real reactive moments.
 Commands that hold here hold everywhere.
 See the full Impulse Control Drills guide for progressive difficulty levels.

 Command